pallets/flask/docs/installation.rst

 If you are on Windows and missing the `easy_install` command you have to install it first.
 Check the :ref:`windows-easy-install` section for more information about how to do that.
+Once you have it installed, run the same commands as above, but without the `sudo` part.

 So now that you have virtualenv running just fire up a shell and create your own environment.
 I usually create a folder and a `env` folder